linda-seiter/cmsc115_2252/week3/week3_lesson.md

 ### Boundary Value Analysis

-Boundary value analysis (BVA) is a type of equivalence partitioning that focuses on testing the values on or near partition boundaries, as this is where logic errors often occur.
+Boundary Value Analysis (BVA) is a type of equivalence partitioning that focuses on testing the values on or near partition boundaries, as this is where logic errors often occur.

 <img src="images/boundary.png" alt="single boundary with nearby points" width = 200>